Dynamic Local Average Treatment Effects in Time Series: Identification of Dynamic Causal Effects

 The sample counterpart to the generalized Wald estimand \eqref{Eq. (beta_j(v)) pi-LATE} involves replacing the conditional expectations with sample estimates based upon observations $t\in\mathbf{S}_{0,T}$, yielding an estimator of a causal effect.
 When Assumption \ref{Assumption: First-Stage} holds with $\pi_{0}\in\left(0,\,1\right)$, the full sample estimand, i.e., the ratio of the time averages of the numerator and denominator of \eqref{Eq. (beta_j(v)) pi-LATE}, is a poor representative of the full sample average treatment effects because it includes observations for which the instrument is not relevant in the averaging.
 We caution that the usual practice of estimating the conditional expectations in \eqref{Eq. (beta_j(v)) pi-LATE} with full sample estimates will not estimate the full sample LATE, but $\pi$-LATE.

-\citet{angrist/graddy/imbens:2000} and \citet{rambachan/shephard:2021} consider related results in cross-sectional and time series settings.
-The difference here is that we do not require $D_{t}$ to be continuous or that the first-stage holds for all $t.$ \citet{kolesar/plagborgmoller:2025} established a similar result for the slope coefficient in the population version of the ``reduced-form'' regression of the outcome $Y_{t+h}$ onto $Z_{t}$ where they imposed no restriction on the first-stage and allowed for a continuous instrument.
+\citet{angrist/graddy/imbens:2000}, \citet{kolesar/plagborgmoller:2025} and \citet{rambachan/shephard:2021} consider related results.
+The difference here is that we do not require $D_{t}$ to be continuous or that the first-stage holds for all $t.$\footnote{\citet{sojitra/syrgkanis:2025} focus is on the causal effect of treatment histories on long term outcomes, rather than of one-time shocks or single policy shifts on outcomes at horizon $h$.}

 A connection to program evaluation with binary policy actions arises when we map a dynamic problem with continuous variables into one with binary policy actions and instruments.
 For example, consider the analysis of causal effects of monetary policy using heteroskedasticity-based identification {[}cf. \citet{nakamura/steinsson:2018} and \citet{rigobon/sack:2003}{]}.
 Define a binary instrument $Z_{t}$ with $Z_{t}=1$ if there is a scheduled announcement on day $t$ and $Z_{t}=0$ otherwise.
 The policy $\Delta i_{t}$ typically reflects changes in short-term interest rates.
 Identification relies on higher volatility in $\Delta i_{t}$ during announcement days (policy sample) compared to non-announcement days (control sample).
 Think about mapping $|\Delta i_{t}|$ into a binary treatment such that $D_{t}=1$ if $|\Delta i_{t}|\geq\delta$ for some threshold $\delta>0$ and $D_{t}=0$ if $|\Delta i_{t}|<\delta$ {[}cf. \citet{rigobon/sack:2003}{]}.
 Here $\pi$-LATE captures the average treatment effect for the sub-population whose interest rate changes exceed $\delta$ only when there is an announcement (i.e., when $Z_{t}=1$).
 Observations where $|\Delta i_{t}|<\delta$ regardless of announcements are ``never-takers,'' while those with $|\Delta i_{t}|\geq\delta$ regardless of announcements are ``always-takers.''
 Under monotonicity, these groups form the non-compliers, whose responses are driven by idiosyncratic factors other than announcement-specific effects.
 In Section \ref{Section: Application: Money Neutrality} we document regimes where the volatility of $\Delta i_{t}$ is high even in the absence of announcements.